Background of Strategy Deployment or the History of Hoshin Kanri

 As stated earlier, Strategy Deployment ensures all levels of an organization are in alignment with the business goals and objectives.
 This process is often referred to as "Aligning with the North Star" or "Calibrating to True North".

-It is not unusual to find one department moving West, while another department is moving East and both convinced they are doing the right thing.
+It is not unusual to find one department moving West, while another department is moving East and both are convinced they are doing the right thing.
 It is vital to the success of the organization to introduce a method to align the entire organization to their "True North".
 Once in place, this allows everyone to have a clear understanding of what's needed and their role in fulfilling these needs.
-Many companies today do some type of Strategic Planning, however the problem occurs when trying to convert executive level business strategies into tactical activities.
+Many companies today do some type of Strategic Planning, however, the problem occurs when trying to convert executive-level business strategies into tactical activities.

 There are 6 major levels in the Strategy Deployment model:

 - Vision - Where do you want to be?